BrainXio/send-info-telegram/.github/actions/send-info-telegram/README.md

-Here's the Markdown documentation for the "Send Info Telegram" GitHub Actions action:

----

 # 📲 Send Info Telegram Action

 This action sends workflow information via Telegram, allowing you to stay informed about your GitHub Actions workflows.